bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-05-12-eight-mountains.md

 The nature of their friendship is almost anti-dramatic.
 When Bruno falls for a former girlfriend of Pietro’s, there’s no jealousy or fight; everything is resolved in a simple phone call.
 When one of the friends needs help, he asks for and receives it.
 A bad falling out is resolved the next day.
 Ang Lee’s male romance _Brokeback Mountain_ inevitably comes to mind, given the film’s pastoral setting and long arc of time, but it is good to see friendship here portrayed with as much complexity as sexual relationships so often are.
 Martinelli and Borghi are superb, opening up to each other in moments of intimacy yet able to switch to a relaxed matey-ness.
 The framing of every shot is exquisite and the sense of place and time, the steepness and prospect of the mountains, the snow and freshness of spring are palpable.
 Daniel Nogren’s soundtrack is often surprising and touching.

 Some will balk at the leisurely two-and-a-half-hour running time, but in the mountains the air is clearer and time moves at a different pace.
 And Bruno and Pietro have a bond you can point at with your finger and say, there it is: there’s a friendship.

-John Bleasdale, _Sight and Sound_, bfi.org.uk/sight-and-sound, 20 May 2022
+**John Bleasdale, _Sight and Sound_, bfi.org.uk/sight-and-sound, 20 May 2022**

-<![endif]-->
+<br><br>

 **THE EIGHT MOUNTAINS (LE OTTO MONTAGNE)**

-_Directed by_: Felix van Groeningen,
+_Directed by_: Felix van Groeningen,  Charlotte Vandermeersch
-Charlotte Vandermeersch
-©: Wildside S.R.L., Rufus BV, Menuetto BV, Pyramide Productions SAS,
-Vision Distribution S.P.A.
+©: Wildside S.R.L., Rufus BV, Menuetto BV, Pyramide Productions SAS, Vision Distribution S.P.A.
 _Production Companies_: Wildside, Rufus, Menuetto, Pyramide Productions, Vision Distribution
 _In collaboration with_: Elastic, Sky
 _Presented by_: Vision Distribution, Wildside